 By today’s measure, the false viral email memes of a couple decades ago seem almost quaint – a mere nuisance-level concern to The Fourth Estate.
 Now fortified by the perfect electronic Pandora’s Box of social media platforms and weaponized by everyone from toxic chatrooms to The Kremlin, falsehoods are delivered to us with targeted precision by firehose.
 A painstaking journalistic dedication to the search for truth in pursuit of the highest ideals of democracy – admittedly not perfectible, but at least heading the right direction – can’t not be swamped by the speedy profusion of viral lies now being exponentially spewed.

 So, what’s a country to do?
-Facilitated by The Tallahassee Democrat’s publisher Skip Foster (panel announcements coming soon), we’ll ponder just how public discourse beats the profusion of propaganda when the online odds are stacked against it.
+We’ll ponder just how public discourse beats the profusion of propaganda when the online odds are stacked against it.
 We’ll talk electronic gaslighting, the first amendment and the re-pursuit of objective reality.
+Facilitated by Neil Skene, former St. Petersburg Times Capital Bureau Chief, Florida Trend columnist, and a former editor of Congressional Quarterly.

 That we honestly can’t tell truth from fiction isn’t just inconvenient and annoying, it’s dangerous.
 In her book The Origins of Totalitarianism, Hannah Arendt wrote that both Soviet Russia and Nazi Germany leveraged confusion to distract and exhaust what became supine citizenry that came to think that “everything was possible and nothing was true.”
 Nothing about this problem is most essentially about left vs. right – it’s about builders vs. destroyers, striving for highest virtues vs. falling to basest impulse.
 It’s about a country dedicated for 250ish years to leveraging the “better angels of our nature” toward A Big Idea vs. Those Who Wish to Stop Us.